25prabhu10/notes/docs/Languages/C Sharp/C Sharp.md

 ### Type-Safe

-- C# is primarily a type-safe language, meaning that instances of types can interact only through protocols they define, thereby ensuring each type’s internal consistency.
+- C# is primarily a type-safe language, meaning that instances of types can interact only through protocols they define, thereby ensuring each type's internal consistency.
 For instance, C# prevents you from interacting with a string type as though it were an integer type.

 > NOTE: C# also allows parts of your code to be dynamically typed via the dynamic keyword.
 However, C# remains a predominantly statically typed language.